 - 1. Recorded lectures (viewable with a browser).
 All recordings will be accessible on Brightspace under Contents/Lecture #/Lecture #: Recording and Slides. - 2.
 Class notes (in pdf format) that explain in detail the materials discussed in the recorded lectures.
 In some occasions the typeset notes cover additional materials that, because of time limitations, could not be included in the recordings.
 Also posted are the detailed solutions of all the problems discussed in the online synchronous lecture (see below).
 The materials may be found on Brightspace in the specific folder for the lecture Contents/Lecture #/Detailed Notes for Lecture #. - 3.
-Also posted under Contents/Lectures #/ are the reading assignments (book sections and other information) for each of the lectures.

-B. Synchronous Zoom Lecture Meetings = Office Hours.
+Also posted under Contents/Lectures #/ are the reading assignments (book sections and other information) for each of the lectures. - B. Synchronous Zoom Lecture Meetings = Office Hours.
 Attendance not Mandatory.
 Mon, Wed: 2:00 PM - 3:30 PM.
 Online Zoom meetings where lecture topics and the associated problem-solving practice and strategies are discussed "on the fly".
 Note that these meetings play the role of my office hours.
 These meetings are recorded and afterwards made available on Brightspace under the corresponding lecture module Contents/Lectures/Lecture #: Problem-Solving Discussion.
 All the notes written in the recording are also posted in the same module.
+Please note that because of Memorial Day holiday, the second meeting takes place on Friday May 30 at 2:30 PM.